Hennmeister/kv-store/README.md

 KV-stores are widely used in industry.
 Note that they have a far simpler API than traditional relational database systems, which expose SQL as an API to the user.
 There are many applications for which a simple KV API is sufficient.
 Note, however, that KV-stores can also be used as the backbone for relational database management systems.
 For example, MyRocks by Meta is an example of a relational database utilizing as its backbone a key-value store very similar to the one we built, namely RocksDB.

+## Experiments

+Parameters of `kv-store-performance-test.cpp`:

+    -e [num]: The experiment number to run
+    -d [data amount]: The amount of data to run the experiement on in MB -s [num steps]: The number of operations to time (ex: 1000 means the time is measured every 1000 get operations)

 ## Implementation Steps

 Here we outline the process of implementation the various parts of our system.
 For simplicity, our simple KV-Store only handles integer keys and integer values.